Kitchen Superstar

 Kitchen Superstar is a 2011 Philippine television reality competition cooking show broadcast by GMA Network.
-Hosted by Marvin Agustin, it premiered on April 4, 2011 replacing Kapuso Movie Festival.
+Hosted by Marvin Agustin, it premiered on April 4, 2011.
 The show concluded on July 1, 2011 with a total of 63 episodes.

 Premise

 The program sought to discover the best non-professional cook in the Philippines.
 The contestants were selected from auditions in National Capital Region, Pangasinan, Pampanga, Davao City, Naga, Cebu and Iloilo.

 The prizes for the winner; PH₱ 1,000,000, a chance to shine as a culinary A-lister and to star in his/her own cooking show.

-Three from each audition area will be chosen to compete with other contestants in Manila.
-The contestants compete in kitchen showdowns; Mega Showdown, Prize Showdown and Elimination Showdown.